 LET YOUR HEART GROW AND EXPAND YOUR THINKING

 I really want to encourage all people everywhere – not just Christians, but everyone – to be thinking people who explore for themselves, to be thinking people who find out for themselves, to be thinking people who enquire for themselves.
-There is much greater value in that which we discover for ourselves over that which we are either spoon-fed or have rammed into us.
+There is much greater value in that which we discover for ourselves over that which we are either spoon-fed or have had rammed into us.
 Knowing is really about experience – not the mere accumulation of data or facts.

 Second-hand assumptions may have caused us to form particular opinions and they may even have caused us to become dogmatic in defending those opinions because we were surely ‘right’, but they do not create valuable experience from which we can learn first-hand.
 People who merely have opinions can never really challenge nor threaten those people who have a genuine experience or experiences.
 It is a strange fact of life that those people who only have opinions tend to shout loudly and demand to be heard, while those people who have genuine experiences tend to be quiet and just get on with life.

 Experience is always our true education.
 We were all born to be explorers – we were never meant to be mere ‘assumers’.
 Children demonstrate that fact so very well.
 They continually ask questions, they forever demand our attention, and they cannot seem to contain their inbuilt curiosity.
 That curiosity may overwhelm us at times, but we crush their curiosity at our peril.
 As adults, our inbuilt curiosity has all-too-often been crushed out of us by the belief system that controls us; a belief system that we have either assumed or which has been imposed upon us.